anhtranbk/pcpartpicker/README.md

 You can stop the job safely at any time (by pressing Ctrl-C or sending a signal), and resume it later by issuing the above command with same `job_name`

 Start new job by using new `job_name` or delete the directory corresponding with paused job's `job_name` in the `crawls` directory

+> Scraped data always append to the file same name as `job_name` even when you start new job.
+Make sure delete old data before you start new job with `job_name` same as a stopped job.

 ## Settings